Robert Kean: Career

-After the war, Kean worked in investment banking in New Jersey and New York City, heading a firm known as Kean, Taylor & Company.
+After World War I, Kean worked in investment banking in New Jersey and New York City, heading a firm known as Kean, Taylor & Company.
 He was a founder of the Livingston National Bank.
+He also took on campaign responsibilities on behalf of his father, who was the Republican National Committeeman from New Jersey from 1918 to 1928.
+He was heavily involved in his father's successful campaign for the U.S. Senate in 1928 and his unsuccessful 1934 re-election bid.